digideskio/support-tools/gdbprof/README.md

         1   0.10                          ??
         1   0.10                           write

-* We saw on average 11.90 threads in execution over the course of collecting the 10 samples.
+* We collected 120 stack traces over our 10 samples, indicating that there were 12 threads running.

-* Of those our filter selects two threads - the main thread and a pthread, represented by the two call trees, one rooted in main() and the other rooted in clone().
+* Of those our filter serves to select two threads: the main thread and a pthread, represented by the two call trees, one rooted in main() and the other rooted in clone().

+* The call tree shows the count of each call site ("count" column), and the average number of threads executing at that call site at any given time ("thr" column).

 * The main thread is spending all of its time in select() waiting for a new connection.
 This is wait time that would be invisible to